AdobeDocs/analytics-2.0-apis/src/pages/guides/migration.md

 ## Metrics and dimensions

-The additional differences between 1.4 and 2.0 APIs for retrieving metrics or dimensions include the following:
+This section describes differences between 1.4 and 2.0 APIs for metrics and dimensions.
+These include the following changes for retrieving metrics or dimensions:

 * Naming of some components
 * Query structure